rust-lang/reference/src/expressions.md

 );
 ```

-> **Note**: Since this is applied recursively, expressions are also evaluated
+> **Note**: Since this is applied recursively, these expressions are also
-> from innermost to outermost, ignoring siblings until there are no inner
+> evaluated from innermost to outermost, ignoring siblings until there are no
-> subexpressions.
+> inner subexpressions.

 ## Place Expressions and Value Expressions